 Adhesion Guide: Keeping your Pod in place

-Wear the Pod with confidence
+Wear it with confidence

 Common challenges:

-Oily skin | Residue from soap, lotion, shampoo or conditioner | Clean your site thoroughly with alcohol before applying your Pod—and be sure to let your skin air dry.
+Oily skin: Residue from soap, lotion, shampoo or conditioner can prevent your Pod from sticking securely. | Clean your site thoroughly with alcohol before applying your Pod - and be sure to let your skin air dry.
 Gentle exfoliation may also be useful for oily skin. |

-Damp skin | Dampness from sweat, showers, or swimming | Towel off and allow your site to air dry thoroughly; do not blow on it. |
+Damp skin: Dampness gets in the way of adhesion. | Towel off and allow your site to air dry thoroughly; do not blow on it. |

-Body hair | Excess hair between skin and the Pod | Clip or shave the site with a razor to create a smooth surface for Pod adhesion.
-To prevent irritation, we recommend doing this 24 hours before putting on the Pod. |
+Body hair: Body hair literally gets in-between your skin and your Pod - and if there is a lot of it, can keep the Pod from sticking securely. | Clip/shave the site to create a smooth surface for Pod adhesion.
+To prevent irritation, consider doing this 24 hrs before putting on the Pod. |

-Available Products
+Available Products1

 Preparing the skin